samuelgozlan/amplitude-dev-center/docs/session-replay/sdks/plugin.md

     ```

 !!! info "Session Start and Session End events"
-    Beginning with plugin version 1.1.0, Session Replay no longer requires `Session Start` and `Session End` events.
+    Beginning with plugin version 1.1.0, Session Replay no longer requires `Session Start` and `Session End` events, but does capture them by default.
 To disable capture of these events, set `forceSessionTracking: false`:

     ```js
     const sessionReplayTracking = window.sessionReplay.plugin({